yogendra2126/image-denoiser/readme.md

     git clone https://github.com/yogendra2126/image-denoiser.git
     ```
 2. Extract the `train.zip` file into the repository directory.
-3. Open and run the `image_denoiser.ipynb` notebook to train the model and evaluate the results.
+3. Open and run the `denoiser.ipynb` notebook to train the model and evaluate the results.

 ## Requirements
 - Python 3.x